ja88a/openapi-nestjs-auth-mongo/packages/sales-api/README.md

 yarn
 ```

-2. If you want to run a local MongoDB instance you can launch a docker compose container
+1. If you want to run a local MongoDB instance you can launch a docker container via compose:
 ```
 docker compose up mongodb
 ```